miun-jvig/fl-intrusion-detection/README.md

 After that:

-1. Start a flower superlink on your server with the command _flower-superlink --insecure_
+1. Start a flower superlink on your server with the command `flower-superlink --insecure`
-3. Start your supernodes on your embedded devices with the command _flower-supernode --insecure --superlink="SERVER_IP:9092" --node-config="dataset-path='LOCAL_DEVICE_DATA_LOCATION/preprocessed_i.csv', partition-id='i'"_
+3. Start your supernodes on your embedded devices with the command `flower-supernode --insecure --superlink="SERVER_IP:9092" --node-config="dataset-path='LOCAL_DEVICE_DATA_LOCATION/preprocessed_i.csv', partition-id='i'"`
-4. Start the FL process with the command _flwr run . fl-iot --stream_
+4. Start the FL process with the command `flwr run . fl-iot --stream`

-Logs will now be created and put into .../outputs/DATE/TIMESTAMP/ and will contain:
+Logs will be created in .../outputs/DATE/TIMESTAMP/ and will contain:

 * fit_results.json: aggregated training and validation accuracy
 * evaluation_results.json: aggregated federated and centralized evaluation accuracy